Motivated users are entirely capable of contributing models, provided

 model_specifications <- tibble::as_tibble(load_parameter_frame("vsa_brackett_1977"))

-We can see that model_specifications
+head(model_specifications)We can see that model_specifications contains a number

 of individual models which are specified by column names referred to as

-.
+descriptors.
 In this case, descriptors

 combination of these values uniquely identifies a model within this

-are part of a standard set of descriptors called “search
+species are part of a standard set of descriptors called “search

 descriptors”, which get propagated to the searching functions

-described in the README. geographic_region
+described in the README. geographic_region and

-are not search descriptors, but still help to
+age_class are not search descriptors, but still help to

 clarify the purpose of the model within the publication.

-Next, we instantiate the FixedEffectsSet
+Next, we instantiate the FixedEffectsSet, which looks

-very similar to FixedEffectsModel
+very similar to FixedEffectsModel used in the previous

 section.
 The arguments are the same, but the implication is that

-, covariate units
+response unit, covariate units and

-all apply uniformly to the models in the
+prediction_fn all apply uniformly to the models in the

 set.